Wolf-3317/movie-info/README.md

 └── App.jsx           # Routes and app layout
 ```

-## Roadmap / Ideas

-- [ ] "More like this" recommendations on the movie details page
-- [ ] Sort/filter options on the Home page
-- [ ] Pagination for search results

 ## License

 This project is for personal/educational use.
 Movie data and images provided by [TMDB](https://www.themoviedb.org/)